The Day Neil Young Played His First Professional Gig

 Young dropped out of high school and was soon working the folk club scene, where he first met Joni Mitchell.
 He also scored his first hit as a songwriter when the Guess Who took his song "Flying on the Ground Is Wrong' to the Top 40 in Canada.
 By 1966 Young was playing in a group called the Mynah Birds, which featured future "Super Freak" star Rick James as its frontman.

-Once launched, Young's career included celebrated work as well as stints, when the mood struck him, with Crosby, Stills, Nash and Young and with Crazy Horse.
-That musical restlessness has sometimes been nightmarish for record companies, but it's also the main ingredient in a storied run driven by a singular, uncompromising musical vision -- and it all started right here.
+Once launched, Young's career included celebrated solo work as well as stints with Crosby, Stills, Nash and Young, Crazy Horse and Promise of the Real, when the mood struck him.
+That musical restlessness has sometimes been nightmarish for record companies, but it's also the main ingredient in a storied run driven by a singular, uncompromising musical vision – and it all started on the stage at a Canadian country club.